-To resolve the matter informally, the student should first meet with the Coordinator of Student Support Services or the Associate Dean of Academic Affairs for the Law School, as appropriate, to see if the matter can be resolved.
+To resolve the matter informally, the student should first meet with the Coordinator of Student Support Services or the Associate Dean of Student Affairs for the Law School, as appropriate, to see if the matter can be resolved.
 If the student has concerns about meeting with either of these people, he/she can meet with the appropriate department head or dean of the division concerned, and that person will try to resolve the matter.

 If the student chooses to file a formal grievance, the following steps must be followed:

 - The student shall file a formal grievance within 180 calendar days after the complainant becomes aware of the alleged violation.
 The student shall file the complaint in writing to the Dean of the Graduate School, the Dean of the College of Arts and Sciences, or to the Dean of the Law School as appropriate.
 The complaint shall contain the name and address of the person filing it and a brief description of the alleged violation of the American with Disabilities Act or of Section 504 of the Rehabilitation Act of 1973 or other appropriate law.